BIMSBbioinfo/projectTemplate/README.md

 Current status: What is the current status.
 What is achieved? what is not still working. try to keep it to 3-4 sentences.
 A newcomer has to understand what you wrote here.

 presentations:google drive or dropbox-alike link or multiple links or locations of presentations on our servers
+   presentation1: initial results and QC for raw data. link
+   presentation2: Intermediate results, clustering for samples, initial regression models for x,y,z
+   presentation3: Presentation that has the story flow and figures of the paper

 failed ideas: link to presentation or document where you collect the failed ideas.
 Failed ideas are avenues/paths you stopped pursuing because it didn’t work.
 There is usually a figure or a table showing that the idea is failed.
 Paste that figure/table to the document (google doc or slides).
 This is very important to keep track number of failed ideas are our KPI.
 Also we don’t retry them.

 draft paper: googledocs link to draft paper.
 Provide a link or write: no link yet. if there is no link

-prerequisite_reading:  which previously published papers are relevant for this project?
+prerequisite reading:  which previously published papers are relevant for this project?
 Do not list more than 5.

-paper1: This paper deals with x,y,z.
+   reading1: This paper deals with x,y,z.
 We have a similar approach here. link to paper

-paper2: This paper deals with x cells.
+   reading2: This paper deals with x cells.
 We also work on x cells for this project. link to paper

-prerequisite_skills: What a newcomer needs to know to replicate what you have done and improve it?
+prerequisite skills: What a newcomer needs to know to replicate what you have done and improve it?
 Does s/he need to know R, python, snakeMake, any particular packages?

 ```

 ## What goes in README.scripts ?
+__README.scripts__ contains which scripts are produced and what function/goal do they achieve in the project.
+The current workflow section has the ordered list of scripts that has to be run sequentially in order to achieve the current state of the project.
+The state of the project is defined by which figures and tables are needed to show the status of the project.

 ```
 ----